 In 2003, Dan Cameron and Arthur Roger curated and organized a collection of contemporary artwork for the Human Rights Campaign Headquarters, its first permanent home in the heart of Washington DC.
+In 2014 the Arthur Roger Gallery suggested that the Gordon Parks Foundation print the recently discoverd Segrigaton Series in a larger format than most Parks photographs.
+The first time the body of work was exhibited was at the Arthur Roger Gallery in 2014.
 In 2018 Arthur Roger coordinated a permanent collection for CrescentCare, New Orleans’ new medical center which focuses on providing medical care regardless of the patient’s ability to pay.

-Sadly, over the past 40 years, the gallery has lost many of its most beloved artists who shaped the gallery and pioneered the New Orleans contemporary art scene.
-The gallery now represents the estates of Ida Kohlmeyer, Robert Gordy, Elemore Morgan Jr., George Dureau, Clyde Connell, and John T. Scott.
+Sadly, over the past 40+ years, the gallery has lost many of its most beloved artists who shaped the gallery and pioneered the New Orleans contemporary art scene.
+The gallery now represents the estates of Ida Kohlmeyer, Lin Emery, Robert Colescott, Robert Gordy, Elemore Morgan Jr., George Dureau, Clyde Connell, and John T. Scott.

 In 2017, in conjunction with the 40th anniversary of the gallery, Arthur Roger gifted his entire personal art collection, comprised of artwork from 1970 to today, to the New Orleans Museum of Art.
 Susan Taylor, the director of NOMA, called the gift “transformative” and featured the works in a major exhibition “Pride of Place: the Making of Contemporary Art in New Orleans”.
 “Pride of Place” was highly lauded critically and was accompanied by a catalog including John Waters’ interview with Arthur Roger and A History of Contemporary Art in New Orleans by William Fagaly.